A volatile in-memory key-value storage written in PHP.

 All values in Caphpe are tied to a single key.
 Keys must be under 64 characters long and can contain only the following characters:

-and _
+a-z and A-Z0-9. and _

-Internally Caphpe supports the following types: string
+Internally Caphpe supports the following types: string,

-.
+integer and boolean.
 All values are stored as

 strings unless otherwise instructed (or if PHP does some magic